maihd/yolo/Programming/YoloLanguage.md

 - Pass-by-value prefer to pass-by-reference/pass-by-pointer
 - Pointer type is mean to make a loan for the function execution (learn more from Rust Ownership)
-- No OOP, no classes, no methods, no static methods, no free functions (just functions), no inherits (extend by composition), no encapsulations (all thing in header is public, internal and private is the same, contains in source file)
+- No OOP, no classes, no methods, no static methods, no free functions (just functions), no inherits (extend by composition), no encapsulations (all thing in header is public, internal and private are the same, contain in source file).
 - Code and data is seperated.
 - Avoid change data, avoid storing state, use pure data only.
-- Pure function is prefered
+- Pure function is prefered.
+Maybe a thing called pure procedure exists?
 - Avoid magic features: no RTTI, no exceptions, minimal RAII, minimal metaprogramming.

 What should I use?